-Vaughan's second quotation from Almadir deserves comment.
-The fire is said to be corrosive because it does actually "eat away by degrees."
+Vaughan's second quotation from Almadir deserves comment, the fire is said to be corrosive because it does actually "eat away by degrees."
 The glass or vessel is the auric egg.
 The cloud is the Physical body, which, according to certain esoteric doctrines is formed inside the auric egg by the action of the vital fire.
 This body is the veil which hides the beams of the secret fire.

-The Hebrew word for fire is $\mathbf{v}$ , Ash.
-The same letters, with different vowel points, form the word $\mathbf{v}$ , Ish, signifying entity.
-They are also the letters which spell the Aramaic noun $\mathbf{v}$ , Osh, a foundation.
-To the first letter, Aleph, the Ox, Qabalists attribute Ruach, the Life Breath, and this undifferentiated Life Breaththey call "Fiery or Scintillating Intelligence."
-The second letter is Shin, the Tooth, which is itself the letter of Fire, and the sign of the "Perpetual Intelligence."
-Furthermore, in Qabalah Shin is called the "Holy Letter" because its number is three hundred, is also the number of the words The Ruach Elohim, Life Breathof the Creative Powers.
-Thus the two Hebrew letters which represent their noun for fire and both symbols for a fiery power, and symbols also of the Life Breath.
+The Hebrew word for fire is ASh, Ash.
+The same letters, with different vowel points, form the word ASh, Ish, signifying entity.
+They are also the letters which spell the Aramaic noun ASh, Osh, a foundation.
+To the first letter, Aleph, the Ox, Qabalists attribute Ruach, the Life-Breath, and this undifferentiated Life-Breath they call "Fiery or Scintillating Intelligence."
+The second letter is Shin, the Tooth, which is itself the letter of Fire. sign of tho "Perpetual Intelligence." and the Furthermore, in Qabalah Shin is called the "Holy Letter" because its number, 300, is also the number of the words RVCh ALHIM, Ruach Elohim, Life-Breath of the Creative Powers.
+Thus the two Hebrew letters which represent their noun for fire and both symbol for a fiery power, and symbols also of the Life-breath.
 They are likewise the first and last of the three "mother letters."

 The alchemist's fire actually is Ruach, the all-pervading Life-Breath.
-Its primary manifestation is shown in the Tarot as the Fool, which represents the Life Breath as about to descend into the abyss of manifestation.
+Its primary manifestation is shown in Tarot as the Fool, which represents the Life-Breath as about to descend into the abyss of manifestation.
 This is true even in those ancient versions of this Key, which show a man about to fall into the open mouth of a crocodile.
 For the crocodile represents the lower nature, typified in our version of the Key by the depth which opens at the feet of the Fool.
-The fire of the alchemist, when it has entered into the abyss of manifestation, passes through all the transformations typified by the numbered Keys of Tarot following the Zero card, until it completes the circle of its activities in the resurrection typified by Key Twenty, attributed to the letter Shin.
+The fire of the alchemist, when it has entered into the abyss of manifestation, passes through all the transformations typified by the numbered Keys of Tarot following the Zero card, until it completes the circle of its activities in the resurrection typified by Key 20, attributed to the letter Shin.

-The scene pictured in Key Twenty is the anastasis, or "rising again," usually called "resurrection" in the New Testament.
+The scene pictured in Key 20 is the anastasis, or "rising again," usually called "resurrection" in the New Testament.
 Here we should be careful to remember that this is an esoteric term, especially in the four Gospels.
 There is reason to believe that it was misunderstood almost from the beginning of the public teaching of the Gnostic doctrine veiled in the exoteric letter of Christianity.
 In that doctrine the "dead" are those who are caught in the world's illusion, "dead in trespasses and sins."
 This point is made very clear by Ouspensky in his recent book, A New Model of the Universe.
 He says:

-In St. John's Gospel the idea of 'new birth' is introduced in explanation of the principles of esotericism.
+"In St. John's Gospel the idea of 'new birth' is introduced in explanation of the principles of esotericism.

 Except a man be born again, he cannot see the kingdom of God.
-(John 3:3)
+(John 3.
+3).

-Then follows the idea of resurrection, resuscitation.
+"Then follows the idea of resurrection, resuscitation.
 Life without the idea of esotericism is regarded as death.

-For as the Father raiseth up the dead, and quickeneth them; even so the Son quickeneth whom he will.
-(70hn 5:21)
+For as the Father raiseth up the dead, and quickeneth them; even so the Son quickeneth whom he will (John 5.
+2l)

-Verily, Verily, I say unto you, the hour is coming, and now is, when the dead shall hear the voice of the Son of God; and they that hear shall live...

-Marvel not at this; for the hour is coming, in the which all that are in the graves shall hear his voice. ( $\mathcal{J}ohn$ 5:25 and 28)
+Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live...
+Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice (John 5.
+25, 28).